persteenolsen/dotnet-8-signup-email-api/README.md

 dotnet tool update --global dotnet-ef

 # Development

-Create the Initial Migration for SQLite DB - should work for any DB set ASPNETCORE_ENVIRONMENT=Development
+Create the Initial Migration for SQLite DB - should work for any DB

+set ASPNETCORE_ENVIRONMENT=Development

 dotnet ef migrations add InitialCreate --context DataContext --output-dir Migrations/SqliteMigrations

-# Creates the SQLite DB
+# Creates the local SQLite DB

 dotnet run

 # Production

-Create a self contained build for production at the remote server / traditionel web hotel dotnet publish webapi.csproj --configuration Release --runtime win-x86 --self-contained
+Create a self contained build for production at the remote server / traditionel web hotel

+dotnet publish webapi.csproj --configuration Release --runtime win-x86 --self-contained

 Upload the build to remote server ( without SQLite DB )

-At my remote servers the web.config needs to be without the folowing: hostingModel="inprocess"
+At my remote servers the web.config needs to be without the folowing:

+hostingModel="inprocess"

-# Creates the SQLite DB
+# Creates the remote SQLite DB
-Now you can create the remote SQLite DB at the remote server by type the url: remote-host.com/swagger
+Now you can create the remote SQLite DB at the remote server by type the url:

+remote-host.com/swagger